Koharu and Minato: Happy Life with My Girlfriend

-Koharu and Minato: My Partner Is a Girl (小春と湊 わたしのパートナーは女の子, Koharu to Minato: Watashi no Pātonā wa Onnanoko) is a Japanese manga series written and illustrated by Daruma and Hyaluron.
+Koharu and Minato: Happy Life with My Girlfriend (小春と湊 わたしのパートナーは女の子, Koharu to Minato: Watashi no Pātonā wa Onnanoko) is a Japanese manga series written and illustrated by Daruma and Hyaluron.
 It began serialization in Ichijinsha's Comic Yuri Hime magazine in August 2022.

+Synopsis

+The series is based on the creators Daruma and Hyaluron's experiences being in a romantic relationship.
+Koharu Suzumura and Minato Matsuki are two people met online and started dating instantly despite their 10-year age gap.

 Publication

 Written and illustrated by Daruma and Hyaluron, Koharu and Minato: My Partner Is a Girl began serialization in Ichijinsha's Comic Yuri Hime magazine on August 18, 2022.
-Its chapters have been collected into three wideban volumes as of June 2025.
+Its chapters have been collected into four wideban volumes as of July 2026.

 In June 2025, Seven Seas Entertainment announced that they had licensed the series for English publication beginning in April 2026.